alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 restrict(suppliers, :city => location)
 ```

+Alf does just that: it expose relations as first class citizen to the software
+developer.
+It has two main modes, with and without lazy evaluation, the
+details of which are out of scope of this general blog post (see [Alf in
+Ruby](/doc/alf-in-ruby))

 ### What does really change?

 This paradigm shift may not seem very significant at first glance, but